Records: Festival gunman had passport, survival guide in car

-LOS ANGELES (AP) — Court documents released Thursday show the gunman in the deadly California food festival shooting had a passport, clown mask, wilderness survival guide and bottle rockets in his car at the time of the attack.
+LOS ANGELES (AP) — The gunman in the deadly California food festival shooting had a passport, clown mask, wilderness survival guide and bottle rockets in his car at the time of the attack, court documents released Thursday show.

-The discovery came in the parked Honda Accord of 19-year-old Santino William Legan.
-Authorities also searched his family’s home in Gilroy as well as his apartment in a remote area of Nevada.
+Authorities said they found the items in Santino William Legan’s parked Honda Accord.
+Investigators also searched his family’s home in Gilroy, California, as well as his apartment in a remote area of Nevada.

-Legan killed three people, including two children, on July 28 at the Gilroy Garlic Festival.
+Legan, 19, killed three people, including two children, on July 28 at the Gilroy Garlic Festival.
 He took his own life during a shootout with police.

-Services for one of the victims, 25-year-old Trevor Irby , were held Thursday in Romulus, New York.
+Funeral services for one of the victims, 25-year-old Trevor Irby , were held Thursday in Romulus, New York.

 The search warrant records also show Legan had a pamphlet from the garlic festival in his car.

-Gilroy police did not immediately respond to a request seeking further details about why Legan had the items.
-The FBI declined to comment.
+Gilroy police referred questions to the FBI, which declined to comment.

 Authorities say his motive isn’t known but he had been interested in conflicting violent ideologies.